fmorenovr/fmorenovr.github.io/_posts/2017-09-19-Installing-App-Inventor.md

 ---
 layout: post
-title:  "Installing App Inventor and developing games."
+title:  "App Inventor: Installing and developing games."
-subtitle: Here you'll learn about App Inventor, a webpage created by MIT to develop Android mobile apps.
 date:   2017-09-19 00:25:12 -0500

+tags:
+  - Android
+  - Android SDK
+  - App Inventor
+  - MIT
+  - Website
+  - Mobile Applications

+categories:
-categories: Tools
+  - Tools
 ---

+Here you'll learn about App Inventor, a webpage created by MIT to develop Android mobile apps.

 # App Inventor

 App Inventor is an application of MIT to teach in a easy way how to program mobile apps.
 Through a methodology based on games like scratch.